Nebraska Revised Statute 50-1209

 (g) The Nebraska Job Creation and Mainstreet Revitalization Act;

-(h) The New Markets Job Growth Investment Act; and
+(h) The New Markets Job Growth Investment Act;

-(i) Any other tax incentive program created by the Legislature for the purpose of recruitment or retention of businesses in Nebraska.
+(j) Any other tax incentive program created by the Legislature for the purpose of recruitment or retention of businesses in Nebraska.
 In determining whether a future tax incentive program is enacted for the purpose of recruitment or retention of businesses, the office shall consider legislative intent, including legislative statements of purpose and goals, and may also consider whether the tax incentive program is promoted as a business incentive by the Department of Economic Development or other relevant state agency.

 (2) The office shall develop a schedule for conducting tax incentive performance audits and shall update the schedule annually.
-The schedule shall ensure that each tax incentive program is reviewed at least once every three years.
+The schedule shall ensure that each tax incentive program is reviewed at least once every five years.

 (3) Each tax incentive performance audit conducted by the office pursuant to this section shall include the following: